 Submitting evidence to a Public Bill Committee

-After the second reading of a bill in the House of Commons, it will usually be referred to a Public Bill Committee for detailed examination of the bill.
+After the second reading of a bill in the House of Commons, it is referred to a Public Bill Committee for detailed examination of the bill.
 The committee may invite members of the public to submit their views.
+Here’s how to do this, on Parliament’s ‘Have your say on the Health and Care Bill’ webpage

 This is the Health and Care Bill webpage, for info.

-We will post their contact details asap, or you can find out by emailing firstname.lastname@example.org or calling 020 7219 4272 020 7219 4272.
+If you have questions about the Health and Care Bill’s progress through Parliament, you can email firstname.lastname@example.org or call 020 7219 4272 020 7219 4272.
 (Listed here as the folk to contact for enquiries about a Bill going through the House of Commons.)

 You can contact the Scrutiny Unit for more information on giving evidence to Public Bill Committees.